-Joint Ventures are flavour of the month.
-Lenders tightened lending criteria after the credit crunch and recycling your cash became a much harder task.
+Joint Ventures are flavour of the month in property investment circles.
+Lenders tightened lending criteria after the Credit Crunch and recycling your cash became a much harder task.
 That inevitably means that investors run out of money at some point.
-There’s an abundance of money available so matching up money and deals seems an eminently sensible approach.
+There's been an abundance of money available so matching up money and deals seems an eminently sensible approach.

 Unfortunately, it is not that easy if you are looking to borrow the bulk of your money from lenders.
 You can do pretty much what you like if you don't want to borrow money but if you want to borrow you need to play by the lenders rules.